 Using Metacognitive States to Explore Your True Self

 Metacognition creates the space for you to be more present in your true self and to explore your true nature.
-It can be challenging to embody and explore your true self when you have become identified with your thoughts, emotions, and behaviour through routine.
+It can be challenging to embody and explore your true self when you have become identified with your thoughts, emotions, and behaviour through routine and living on autopilot.
 The same is true when your ability to be present in your true self is sabotaged by the endless distraction of thoughts, emotions, and external events and stimuli.
-Given that your authenticity and your embodiment of your true self are critical for your life fulfilment and spiritual self-realisation, building and maintaining metacognitive states for this purpose should always be a priority, and the skill of doing so should be taught as a basic human skill along with learning to read and write.
+This can weaken your spiritual embodiment and authenticity.

 Summary